KQM-git/TCL/characters/electro/razor.md

 * 4-hit cancel has the best DPS under the effect of Lightning Fang, but the fourth hit has significant knockback so 3-hit may be optimal in certain situations.

 **Charged Attack**
+Drains Stamina over time to perform continuous spinning attacks against all nearby opponents.\
-Razor consumes 40 stamina a second to keep spinning.
-At the end, perform a more powerful slash.
+At the end of the sequence, perform a more powerful slash.

 | String | Talent 6% | Frames | MV/s |
 | :--- | :--- | :--- | :--- |
 | Slash | 90.9% | 30 | 181.8%/s |
 | Final Slash | 164.38% | 29 | 340.1%/s |

+* Consumes 40 stamina per second.

 **Plunge**
+Plunges from mid-air to strike the ground below, damaging opponents along the path and dealing AoE DMG upon impact.

 | Damage Type | Talent 6% |
 | :--- | :--- |